Chapter 12 Hypothesis Testing with Non-Numeric Variables (Crosstabs)

 ------------------------------------------------------------

 We have two different types of independent variables in the two examples used above.
-In the first crosstab, the independent variable is ordered, ranging from low to high levels of education, whereas in the second example the independent variable is a nominal variable with each category representing a different region of the country.
+In the first crosstab, the independent variable was a nominal variable with each category representing a different region of the country, whereas in the second example the independent variable was ordered, with categories for educational attainment ranging from less than high school to post-graduate degree.
 In both cases, the dependent variable is ordered from low to high levels of importance attached to religion.
 The difference in level of measurement for the independent variables has implications for the types of statements we can make about the patterns in the tables.
-In both cases, we can discuss the fact that the column percentages vary from one column to the next, indicating that outcomes on the independent variable affect outcomes on the dependent variable.
+In both cases, we can discuss the fact that the column percentages vary from one column to the next, indicating that outcomes on the independent variable seem to affect outcomes on the dependent variable.
 We can go farther and also address the direction of the relationship between the education and religious importance because the measure of educational attainment has ordered categories.
 Generally, with ordered data we are interested not just in whether the column percentages change, but also in whether the relationship is positive or negative.
 Are high values on the independent variable generally associated with low or high values on the dependent variable?
 This question makes sense when the categories of the independent and dependent variables can be ordered.

-For positive relationships, the column percentages in the “Low” row drop as you move from the Low to High columns, and increase in the “High” row as you move from the Low to High column.
+On the left side of Figure 12.3 (positive relationships), the column percentages in the “Low” row drop as you move from the Low to High columns, and increase in the “High” row as you move from the Low to High column.
 So, Low outcomes tend to be associated with Low values of the independent variable, and High outcomes with High values of the independent variable.
-The opposite pattern occurs if there is a negative relationship: Low outcomes tend to be associated with High values of the independent variable, and High outcomes with Low values of the independent variable.
+On the right side, (negative relationships), low outcomes tend to be associated with High values of the independent variable, and High outcomes with Low values of the independent variable.

 Let’s take a look at another example, one where directionality is more apparent.
 The crosstab below still uses importance of religion as the dependent variable but switches to a five-category variable for age as the independent variable.
 Both the table percentages and the mosaic plot show a much stronger pattern in the data than in either of the previous examples.
 The percent of respondents who assign a low level of importance to religions drops precipitously from 50.4% among the youngest respondents to just 19.4% among the oldest respondents.
 At the same time, the percent assigning a high level of importance to religions grows steadily across columns, from 30.7% in the youngest group to 63.1% in the oldest group.
 As you might expect, given the strength of this pattern, the chi-square statistic is quite large and the p-value is very close to zero.
 We can reject the null hypothesis.
 There is a relationship between these two variables.